 - Through a search aggregator: These are search engines which compile many car rental companies and provide a nice matrix or comparison chart, so you can find the best deal possible.
 This is usually how we rent our cars and believe me I search them all for the best deals.

-- We almost always compare prices from all major car hire companies with Skyscanner.
+- We almost always compare prices from all major car hire companies with Skyscanner Uk, or deals for US clients on Skyscanner.

-- There are also the biggie vacation bookers with car rental deals like Expedia and of course you can also look for great prices with Priceline too.
+- There are also the biggie vacation bookers with car rental deals like Expedia.

 - There are also some good deals with Holiday Autos available and you can almost always find a good offer with RentalCars.com too.